-It’s always fun to get more information on our main characters and it’s especially fun, if it involves sharing the information with another member of the unit.
-But, what makes it funnest (can’t remember the last time I’ve used this word, lol!) is when it’s shared between a couple.
-However, am I the only one who was actually expecting Erin to share something more tragic?
-Sophia Bush had said that it’s a piece of information she had assumed about her character, but given what we know about Lindsay’s past, I was expecting this news to be heart shattering adding on to the darkness we know she’s lived through.
+Am I the only one who was actually expecting Erin to share something more tragic?
+Sophia Bush had said that it’s a piece of information she had assumed about her character, but given what we know about Lindsay’s past, I was expecting this news to be heart-shattering adding to the darkness we know she’s lived through.
 Given how empathetic she generally is towards women who have been mistreated, abused, or raped, I had sort of made the assumption that she’d gone through one of them as well which is why she’s so fervently devoted to justice.
-And while of course you don’t have to go through something yourself to be passionate about it, we’ve always known that her childhood was dark, but the question’s always been how dark?
+And while of course, you don’t have to go through something yourself to be passionate about it, we’ve always known that her childhood was dark, but the question’s always been how dark?

 Is anyone else upset over the fact that justice wasn’t properly achieved in the end?
 I wanted the team to find a way to prosecute the culprit as opposed to Voight threatening him out of town.
 If he can do this in Chicago, he can do it somewhere else too.